tomcl/hlp2020-team-n/README.md

 (1) Create a github id from github.com using your **imperial.ac.uk** e-mail address

 (2) Join ImperialCollegeLondon organisation as detailed [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/).
+If these instructions do not work let me know.

 (3) Fork this repo once only (one student) to imperialcollegelondon github.

 (4) Rename the forked repo (settings)replacing `team-n` by your piazza team name.

 (5) Set is as **private** (settings).
+Add me (tomcl) as contributor.

 (6) Add all team members as contributors with write permission.